Insight

 The principle of equal pay for male and female workers is enshrined in Article 157 of the Treaty on the Functioning of the European Union (TFEU), which requires Member States to ensure equal pay for equal work or for work of equal value.

-Directive (EU) 2023/970 strengthens the application of this principle by requiring employers to adopt objective, gender-neutral criteria when determining the remuneration of workers, with the aim of ensuring that everyone is compensated fairly and impartially.
+Directive (EU) 2023/970 strengthens the application of this principle by requiring employers to adopt objective, gender-neutral criteria when determining the remuneration of workers, with the aim of ensuring fair and impartial compensation for everyone.

 Pay transparency and right to information

-One of the main pillars of Directive (EU) 2023/970 is pay transparency, which is considered an essential tool to identify and exclude gender-based discrimination.
+One of the main pillars of Directive (EU) 2023/970 is pay transparency, an essential tool to identify and exclude gender-based discrimination.

 The new provisions grant workers the right to request and receive information on the average pay levels within the company.
 In addition, applicants for employment are entitled to receive information about the initial pay or its range already prior to employment, thus preventing discriminatory manner in negotiation on pay.